-There is one appeal pending against the Association in the Supreme Court of Canada and the Supreme Court of Nunavut involving a former member.
+There is one case before the Board of Inquiry in the current year.
 It is the opinion of management that final determination of this proceeding will not materially affect the financial position or results of operations of the Association.

 14. FINANCIAL INSTRUMENTS